dsagman/picat/readme_hakank_comments4.md

 *** error(failed,main/0)
 ```
 The final error is caused by `fail` running out of backtrack options with `member`.

+hakank4: The reason you got the last error(faild,main/0) is because main/0 ends without any "true thingy".
+hakank4: If you change to main ?=> to set in non-deterministic context:
+hakank4:    main ?=>
+hakank4:      % ....
+hakank4:    ).
+haknak4: and add this below:
+hakank4:    main => true.
+hakank4: then there's no error.

 ## Global Maps